CDyWeb/beer-store-api/README.md

 /stores/{store_id}/products/{product_id}/inventory

 ## About ##
-The Beer Store API collects and provides The Beer Store product, store, and inventory information.
-Currently, all data is served in padded JSON, but I'll probably include XML at some point.
-It'll probably be pretty basic initially, but I'll start including more info and meta data as I continue working on it
+The Beer Store API is a free to use REST service that provides The Beer Store store, product, and inventory information.
+The service periodically crawls The Beer Store website to collect data and serves padded JSON.
+This service has no official association with The Beer Store.

+The Beer Store API is a side project, so I'll try to implement features when I get the chance.
+As of now, the data is pretty basic (ie. no meta data, no pagination), but should be enough to make some cool applications.
+I've tried to make sure the data is accurate as possible, but unfortunately I'm limited to the accuracy of The Beer Store website.
+For example, you'll notice that there's a store who's coordinates place it in the Atlantic Ocean just west of Africa.
+That's just what I scraped from the website.

 ## How it was made ##
 - Python